 As as school, we're also promoting a large emphasis on key vocabulary used in Science.
 This will be covered both pre and post Science topics to develop a greater understadning and explanations of key vocabulary.
 Key vocabulary document

-For part of our assessment we're current using this link: https://pstt.org.uk/resources/curriculum-materials/assessment?gclid=EAIaIQobChMIs-fa85_i8AIVhKmyCh31lA4-EAAYASAAEgJM8_D_BwE Alongside our school assessment tool, this allows teachers to be more specific and focus on different elements of working scientifically and evidence this to see who's working at, above and below the expected standards.
+For part of our assessment we're current using our school assessment tool.
+This allows teachers to be more specific and focus on different elements of working scientifically and evidence this to see who's working at, above and below the expected standards.

-We're also promoting a more independent approach to working scientifaiclly across school and all classes have posters stuck in children's books to demonstrate the language that should be used.
-These can be found at: http://www.ciec.org.uk/pdfs/resources/working-scientifically.pdf
+We're also promoting a more independent approach to working scientifically across school and all classes have posters stuck in children's books to demonstrate the language that should be used.
+These can be found at: https://www.york.ac.uk/ciec/

 Year 1 and 2: Working Scientifically